-As a landlord, you’ve got two main options when it comes to the energy bills in your properties:
+The good news is that you only really have two main options when it comes to the energy bills in your properties, you can:

-On the downside, prepayment meters are usually one of the most expensive ways to pay for energy – not only are rates often among the highest out there, prepayment customers aren’t able take advantage of cheaper tariffs or discounted payment options, such as Direct Debit.
+On the downside, prepayment meters are usually one of the most expensive ways to pay for energy – not only are rates often among the highest out there, prepayment customers aren’t able take advantage of the best energy deals available or discounted payment options, such as Direct Debit.

 And while fitting a prepayment meter is a good way to protect yourself from the risk of tenants moving out while in debt with the energy supplier, it’s more cost-effective for tenants if a credit meter is installed.